-- 2 tsp Saki (or dry white wine), optional
+- 2 tsp sake (or dry white wine), optional

-- 8 – 10 Oyster Mushrooms, Crimini or your favorite mushroom can be used if desired
+- 8 – 10 oyster mushrooms, cremini or your favorite mushroom can be used if desired

 - Chives, tied together or diced to sprinkle over

-- In a large stock pot over medium high heat, pour in the chicken broth along with the mashed garlic, ginger, soy sauce, saki and sesame oil.
+- First, in a large stock pot over medium high heat, pour in the chicken broth along with the mashed garlic, ginger, soy sauce, sake and sesame oil.
 Bring to a boil.

 - Once chicken has cooked through, remove from stock and allow to cook, then slice or shred and set aside.

 - Cook the noodles according to directions while the chicken is cooking.